Skip to main content

 How to Choose a Medicare Part D Plan: A Step-by-Step Guide for 2026

-Medicare Part D — prescription drug coverage — is one of the most confusing parts of the Medicare system.
+Medicare Part D (prescription drug coverage) is one of the most confusing parts of the Medicare system.
 There are dozens of plans available in any given county, with wildly different premiums, deductibles, formularies, and pharmacy networks.
-Two people in the same zip code can have very different "best plans" depending on which drugs they take.
+Two people in the same zip code can land on very different plans depending on which drugs they take.

 The good news is that the selection process is straightforward once you know what to look at.
 Here is how to do it correctly.